protocol-security/fuzztools/README.md

 - [mutable](./mutable/): macro that implements automatically the `Mutable` trait for arbitrary structs
 - [noiruzz](./noiruzz/): Noir fuzzer
 - [rakoon](./rakoon/): transaction fuzzer for the Ethereum protocol

+## Ideas

+- Maybe, to add more mutations/entropy, we could have like a LLM moddel running and we ask queries on the fly? like, given this DSL, generate a different mutation from the already generated ones